Troubleshooting iOS Monitoring

 "There was a problem analyzing the iOS device" error

-Usually this error message is accompanied by text that explains what the issue was.
+Usually this error message comes with text that explains what the issue was.

 If you still need help, let's tackle it together with this guide: